xrdocs/ncs5500/_tutorials/ncs5500-chassis-new-generation-commons.md

 ![Ramon.png]({{site.baseurl}}/images/Ramon.png){: .align-center}

-The v2 fabric cards are using "Ramon" Fabric ASICs from Broadcom:
+The v2 fabric cards are using "Ramon" Fabric Engines from Broadcom:
 - 3 per NC55-5516-FC2
 - 2 per NC55-5508-FC2
 - 1 per NC55-5504-FC2

-As mentioned above, they can connect J2 line cards with PAM4 50G SERDES and J/J+ line cards with NRZ 25G SERDES.
+As mentioned above, they can connect to J2 line cards with PAM4 50G SERDES and to J/J+ line cards with NRZ 25G SERDES.

 ### NC55-PWR-4.4KW-DC

 ![Patongv2.png]({{site.baseurl}}/images/Patongv2.png){: .align-center}

 Latest addition to the power module supported in the modular NCS5500 chassis.
-It's a DC-only power supply, offering up to 4400W, 3 inputs from -48V to -60V DC, and it's supported on all types of chassis (4-slot: 4 PSUx, 8-slot: 8 PSUs and 16-slot: 10 PSUs).
+It's a DC-only power supply, offering up to 4400W, 3 inputs from -48V to -60V DC, and it's supported on all types of chassis (4-slot: 4 PSUs, 8-slot: 8 PSUs and 16-slot: 10 PSUs).

 ![PSUs.png]({{site.baseurl}}/images/PSUs.png){: .align-center}

-This level of power (4400W) is a significant improvement compared to the former generations (3000W in DC and 3300W in HVDC).
-It's mandatory to support both N+1 and N+N redundancy with the new generations of line cards based on J2.
+This level of power (4400W) is a significant improvement compared to the former generations (3000W in DC and 3300W in HVDC), something mandatory to support both N+1 and N+N redundancy with the new generations of line cards based on J2.
-Supported with IOS XR 7.3.1, you can not mix them with previous PSU generations.
+Introduced with IOS XR 7.3.1, we don't support the mix with previous PSU generations.

 These new PSU has 6 lugs connectors for 3 DC inputs: